sontakketushar59-maker/Celebal-Excellence-Internship/sql-assignments/README.md

 ## Key Learning
 - Start with basics, then apply filters.
 - Summarize data with aggregation.

 - Connect tables with joins.
 - Apply advanced logic and transactions for real‑world scenarios.
-- Connect tables with joins.
-- Apply advanced logic and transactions for real‑world scenarios.